 Client Access Licenses and External Connector Licenses

-Windows Server Standard and Datacenter editions require a Windows Server user or device CAL for each user or device accessing or using the server software.
+Windows Server Standard edition requires a Windows Server user or device CAL for each user or device accessing or using the server software.
 No CALs are needed for the Essentials edition, which means the maximum of 25 users and 50 devices can't be exceeded.

 Alternatively, an organisation can use a Windows Server external connector license (ECL) for a large number of authenticated external Internet users.
 An external user is a person who is not an employee or someone to whom you provide hosted services using the server software.
 No CALs are needed for anonymous Internet users, such as unidentified users browsing the organisation's public website.